 Sample Answer – Any 2 of the following

-- Not marking the exact distance covered creates inconsistency in performance measurement, reducing reliability as participants may run different distances in pre- and post-tests despite similar perceived effort levels.
+- Not marking the exact distance covered creates inconsistency in performance measurement.
+This reduces reliability because participants may run different distances in pre- and post-tests despite similar perceived effort levels.

-- Collecting heart rate only immediately after exercise, rather than at multiple time points during recovery, limits reliability as single measurements are more susceptible to momentary fluctuations and timing errors.
+- Collecting heart rate only immediately after exercise, rather than at multiple time points during recovery.
+This limits reliability because single measurements are more susceptible to momentary fluctuations and timing errors.

-- Failure to standardise pre-test conditions such as nutrition, hydration, sleep quality, or prior physical activity can lead to physiological variations unrelated to the training intervention, reducing reliability between testing sessions.
+- Failure to standardise pre-test conditions such as nutrition, hydration, sleep quality, or prior physical activity.
+This reduces reliability because physiological variations unrelated to training intervention occur between testing sessions.

-- The absence of consistent environmental controls (temperature, humidity, wind conditions, surface conditions) on the school oval can significantly impact running performance and heart rate responses, creating test-retest variability.
+- The absence of consistent environmental controls (temperature, humidity, wind conditions, surface conditions) on the school oval.
+This creates test-retest variability because environmental factors significantly impact running performance and heart rate responses.

-- Lack of standardised heart rate measurement technique and timing (exact seconds after exercise cessation) leads to inconsistent recovery phase measurements, as heart rate decreases rapidly after exercise stops.
+- Lack of standardised heart rate measurement technique and timing (exact seconds after exercise cessation).
+This leads to inconsistent recovery phase measurements, as heart rate decreases rapidly after exercise stops.

-- Without precise timing protocols, the duration of the test itself might vary slightly between testing sessions, affecting the physiological demands and subsequent heart rate responses.
+- Without precise timing protocols, the duration of the test itself might vary slightly between testing sessions.
+This affects reliability because different durations change the physiological demands and subsequent heart rate responses.

-- The absence of a standardised warm-up protocol before the test can result in different starting physiological states, influencing both performance and heart rate responses.
+- The absence of a standardised warm-up protocol before the test.
+This results in different starting physiological states, which influences both performance and heart rate responses.

-- Failure to account for or control psychological factors like motivation, competition between participants, or external distractions on the school oval could affect effort levels and heart rate responses.
+- Failure to account for or control psychological factors like motivation, competition between participants, or external distractions on the school oval.
+This affects reliability because these factors influence effort levels and heart rate responses.

-- Without proper equipment calibration (if using heart rate monitors) or consistent manual pulse-taking technique (if done manually), the heart rate measurements themselves may lack precision and consistency.
+- Without proper equipment calibration (if using heart rate monitors) or consistent manual pulse-taking technique (if done manually).
+This reduces precision because the heart rate measurements themselves may lack accuracy and consistency.

 Show Worked Solution